Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a shopper I want to view a specific merchandise's detailed information.
++ As a shopper I want to view detailed information about a piece of merchandise.

 #### Expectation(s):
 + The tester will check five different detail views.